Fintech-Research-Lab/Ethereum_Governance_Project/Data Gathering/Data Replication Document.md

   - We then aggregate all commits by each github username
   - We match github usernames with authors to see how many commits are done by eip authors
   - We then merge this to the cross-sectional data for each author 1 to 11
   - We create a maximum of all authors for eip.
-This process is repeated for 4 clients so we get *geth_commits*, *besu_commits*, *erigon_commits*, and *nethermind_commits* as four variables in the cross-sectional data
+This process is repeated for 4 clients so we get *geth_commits*, *besu_commits*, *erigon_commits*, and *nethermind_commits* as four variables in the cross-sectional data.
+The process is included in the *data merging code.do*
-The steps involve gathering all commit data from github.
-As a first step, we gather information from the github *EIP Respoistory* then we collect data from github's client repositories.
-We use top 4 clients *geth*,*nethermind*,*besu*, and *erigon*.
 ## Create Betweenness Centrality Measure
 we use python code *??????.py* to create a betweenness centrality measure amongs all co-authors of EIPs.
 The code takes file *allEIPs.csv* and create a betweenness centrality measure for each EIP.
 We merge the betweenness_centrality measure in the Ethereum_Cross-sectional_Date.dta using eip_number.